OmengU/quap/documentation/documentation.typ

 + *Code-On-Demand:* Servers may transfer executable code to the client temporarily It also has to be ensured, that the server has to make sure, that the client can execute said code.
 An example would be JavaScript files. @book-rest
 ==== DTOs
 In software development, a #acr("DTO") is like a specialized messenger carrying only the data needed between different parts of an application.
-In their implementation, #acr("DTO")s look very similar to regular models.
+In their implementation, #acr("DTO")s look very similar to regular Model.
 The major difference is that they are not meant to represent data stored on the database, but instead data that is sent and received.
-A #acr("DTO") is usually associated with a model and includes all fields from said model needed for a certain data transfer.
+A #acr("DTO") is usually associated with a Model and includes all fields from said Model needed for a certain data transfer.
 They are a good way to obfuscate data and are categorized as a Design Pattern. @misc-dto

-An example for a use-case of a #acr("DTO") from this project is that when information about a specific question of a quiz is transferred to a client, any data containing information about wether or not an option is correct or not is omitted to prevent students from cheating.
+An example for a use-case of a #acr("DTO") from this project is that when information about a specific Question of a Quiz is transferred to a client, any data containing information about wether or not an Option is correct or not is omitted to prevent students from cheating.
 ==== Repository Pattern
 The Repository pattern in ASP.NET is a design pattern, where so-called Repositories are created, that act as a middleman between Entity Framework Core and the #acr("API") Controllers.
 All functions performing #acr("CRUD") operations are defined in the Repositories, so that a Controller never has to work with the database directly.
 The Repository pattern brings several advantages: